charlesng/myjobsearchcodeigniter/README.md

 - Add Default php compose Github action

+## Database Migration and Seeding

+- Run `php spark migrate` do the migration and `php spark db:seed CoreSeeder` do the seeding

 ## What is CodeIgniter?

 CodeIgniter is a PHP full-stack web framework that is light, fast, flexible, and secure.